 Coordinated by the SBA, the Small Business Innovation Research (SBIR) program is a three-phase Federal program that provides grant funding for small businesses conducting research and development (R&D) with commercial potential.
 SBIR funds the critical startup and development phases, and encourages small businesses to proceed with commercialization.

 MassVentures START Program

 The MassVentures START program helps Massachusetts-based companies commercialize the technologies, products and services developed in the SBIR program by providing state funded grants and equity-like investments.
-Any Massachusetts company whose application to the program is not based on life sciences and has received a Phase II SBIR award within the last four years (or meets alternative requirements) is eligible to apply.
+According to these Myrtle Beach property management company any Massachusetts company whose application to the program is not based on life sciences and has received a Phase II SBIR award within the last four years (or meets alternative requirements) is eligible to apply.

 Massachusetts Life Sciences Center

 The Massachusetts Life Sciences Center (MLSC) offers tax incentives to companies engaged in life sciences research and development, commercialization and manufacturing in Massachusetts.
 They also award grant money via the Milestone Achievement Program (MAP), designed to help life sciences companies reach a breakthrough, and the Massachusetts Transition and Growth Program (MassTAG), which encourages life sciences companies to establish operations in the Commonwealth.